One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

 \subsubsection{Acknowledgement}

 The work of this paper was done while the authors were visiting the Max-Planck-Institute.
-The authors thank the institute for the fellowship.
-The authors thank Diarmuid Crowley and James Davis for many useful discussions and remarks and for suggesting the reference \cite{FW}.
+We thank the institute for the fellowship.
+We thank Diarmuid Crowley and James Davis for many useful discussions and remarks and for suggesting the reference \cite{FW}.
+We thank Ron Fintushel for providing us with a theorem about symplectic homotopy complex projective planes.
+Finally, we thank the referee for many suggestions and comments which helped us to improve the exposition.